-A daily snow/ice flag (at pixel centre, defined above land and ocean), e.g. based on the snow/ice cover information from NASA, the NISE product [ER10] (the NISE flag values are listed in Table 8), will be available to the NO2 processing system via a Sentinel-5 auxiliary data product.
-As a fallback for missing NISE data, ECMWF snow/ice information could perhaps be used.
-An alternative might be the use of a snow/ice flag provided by the Sentinel-3 mission, as the origin of that data product may be of higher spatial resolution than the NISE data.
+A daily snow/ice flag (at pixel centre, defined above land and ocean), the snow/ice cover information from ECMWF (using the NISE flag values as listed in Table 9), will available to the NO2 processing system via a Sentinel-5 auxiliary data product.
+As a fallback for missing ECMWF snow/ice information, NISE data [ER10] will be used.

-With this snow/ice flag the NO2 processing will select which cloud parameters will be used for the determination of the AMFs and subsequent vertical NO2 columns.
-When the NISE snow/ice flag, f{NISE} , indicates that there is more than a 1% snow/ice coverage, the retrieval will move to scene mode by setting the cloud radiance fraction Eq.
+With this snow/ice flag the NO_2 processing will select which cloud parameters will be used for the determination of the AMFs and subsequent vertical NO_2 columns.
+When the snow/ice flag, f{NISE} , indicates that there is more than a 1% snow/ice coverage, the retrieval will move to scene mode by setting the cloud radiance fraction Eq.
 (16) equal to 1.0.
-The A{sc} and p{sc} from FRESCO-S are then used to determine the effective albedo and pressure of this (ficticious) cloud.
+The A{SC} and p{SC} from FRESCO-S are then used to determine the effective albedo and pressure of this (ficticious) cloud.
 Which mode is used can be found via the selection criteria of the qa_value definition, listed in Appendix D.